Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoding algorithms

+Ideally, one would perform maximum-likelihood (ML) decoding over logical operator cosets by comparing the coset weights.
+We instead use the maximum a posteriori (MAP): we approximate each coset weight $\sum_{C\in\Coset_{R(S)}(L_P)}\pi(C)$ by its largest term $\pi^{\max}_{L_P}$ defined in \Eqref{eq:P_prop_E}.
+This reduces ML decoding over cosets to a minimum-energy search within each coset.

-For our SA, in the decomposition of \Eqref{eq:C_decomposition}, $C_{L_P} \coloneqq T(S) \, L_P$ is set as an initial configuration of SA, and the stabilizer operator $G$ is updated by the Metropolis method to explore the ground state energy $E_{L_P}$.
-Although it is rigorously proved that SA converges to the optimal solution regardless of the initial configuration if we take an infinite time~\cite{Geman_Geman}, we expect that in realistic finite time, the initial configuration affects the convergence speed of SA.
-We examine this effect in \secref{sec:convergence_pure_error}.
+For each $P\in\{I,X,Y,Z\}$, to estimate $E^{\min}_{L_P}$ in \Eqref{eq:min_energy}, we employ simulated annealing (SA)~\cite{Kirkpatrick}.
+For our SA, in the decomposition of \Eqref{eq:C_decomposition}, $C_{L_P} \coloneqq R(S) \, L_P$ is set as an initial configuration for SA, and the stabilizer component $G$ is updated by the Metropolis method to search for the ground state energy $E^{\min}_{L_P}$.

+In most of our simulations, we take $R(S)$ to be the recovery configuration returned by our greedy matching decoder (\secref{sec:greedy_matching}).
+Although it has been rigorously proved that SA converges to the optimal solution (under suitable cooling schedules) in the infinite-time limit~\cite{Geman_Geman}, regardless of the initial configuration, in practical finite time, the initial configuration can significantly affect the convergence speed of SA.
+We examine this effect in \secref{sec:effect_of_error_configuration}.

 We give our SA decoder in \algoref{algo:SA_decoder}.
-To acquire the lowest possible energy $E_{L_P}$, we carry out simulated annealing multiple times (say $N_\mathrm{SA}$ times) for the identical error configuration $C_{L_P}$ in Lines \ref{line:for_SA}--\ref{line:invoke_SA} of \algoref{algo:SA_decoder}, and select the minimum energy among them in \lineref{line:min_among_SA}.
-In \lineref{line:return_recovery_chain}, we finally obtain the recovery configuration $C_{L_{P^*}} = T\, L_{P^*}$. \footnote{ As a recovery error configuration, any configuration $C \in \Rep_{T(S)}(L_{P^*})$ can be selected. }
+To estimate $E^{\min}_{L_P}$ effectively, we run simulated annealing multiple times (say, $N_\mathrm{SA}$ times) starting from the identical error configuration $C_{L_P}$ (Lines \ref{line:for_SA}--\ref{line:invoke_SA} of \algoref{algo:SA_decoder}), and select the minimum energy across the runs (\lineref{line:min_among_SA}).
+In \lineref{line:return_recovery_chain}, we output the recovery configuration $C_{L_{P^\ast}} = R\, L_{P^\ast}$. \footnote{ We use SA only to estimate $E^{\min}_{L_P}$; the output recovery configuration is chosen as $R\,L_{P^\ast}$, since any configuration of the inferred logical coset $\Coset_{R(S)}(L_P)$ is equivalent up to stabilizers. }

-It should be noted that, in the nested \texttt{for} loops in Lines \ref{line:for_SA_logical_op} and \ref{line:for_SA} in \algoref{algo:SA_decoder}, each iteration is an independent SA task and, hence, these tasks are obviously parallelizable.
-The total number of iterations in these loops are $4$ and $N_\mathrm{SA}$ and, therefore, if parallelized, the elapsed time in parallel execution is expected to be the elapsed time in sequential execution divided by $4 N_\mathrm{SA}$.
-This parallelized implementation is left to our future work.
+Note that, in the nested \algorithmicfor{} loops in Lines \ref{line:for_SA_logical_op} and \ref{line:for_SA} in \algoref{algo:SA_decoder}, each iteration is an independent SA task and, hence, these tasks are trivially parallelizable.
+Implementing this parallelization (and quantifying the overhead) is left for future work.